Sun: Triptychs for Solar Eclipses

-In August 2026, a total solar eclipse will cross continental Europe, marking the first visible there since August 11th, 1999.
+In August 2026, a total solar eclipse will cross continental Europe, first visible there since August 11th, 1999.

 The word eclipse comes from the Greek ekleipsis, “a leaving out.”
 Against that omission stands phaínesthai: to come into appearance.